ccetinkaya/hackday_t6/README.md

 2. Test the Backend with Postman

 ### Architecture
-For this project the database management tool MongoDB is used for the data storage.
-For the backend Python Flask is used and for the visualisations Tableau.
+For this project the database management system MongoDB is used for the data storage.
+For the backend Python Flask is used, for the frontend the JavaScript React Framework and for the visualisations Tableau.
 ![Architecture](images/Architecture.png)

 ### Backend